 Make sure any coins are thoroughly clean before wrapping them in waxed paper and placing them in the cake batter, or on the cake's surface beneath the frosting.
 Try to position them so everyone gets a coin when the cake is cut.

 It's also fun (and safer) to strew a generous quantity of chocolate coins in gold foil around the cake as party favors.
-Kids love to find the chocolate coins, and they remove the danger of having actual coins in the cake.
+Kids of all ages love the chocolate coins, and they remove the danger of having actual coins in the cake.

-The sailing ship birthday cake will serve 9 to 12 youngsters.
+The sailing ship birthday cake will serve 9 to 12 people.
 If you're planning a larger party, the ship's pattern is simple enough that you could easily double the recipe for two cakes.
-Arrange the cakes side by side on a platter as though they are racing.
+For example, arrange the sailing ship cakes side by side on a platter as though they are racing.

-Or, an extra large square cake pan could be used to make an even bigger cake such as you might need for a sailing club party.
-Everyone will love the nautical design and homemade taste of this vintage party cake.
+Or, an extra large square cake pan could be used to make an even bigger cake suitable for a sailing club get-together.
+Everyone will love the nautical design and homemade taste of this party cake.

-This vintage birthday cake will bring joy to any child, especially when it's laden with valuable treasures to discover.
+This vintage birthday cake will bring joy to any child, especially when it's laden with valuable treasures to hunt for.

-It's also the perfect cake for a lakeside family picnic or a theme party.
+It's also the perfect celebration cake for a lakeside family picnic or a sailing enthusiast.
 Just release your creativity.

 1 cup shortening